krupunkt/Twitter-Data-Acquisition-Tool/README.md

   * <img src="https://i.hizliresim.com/Mdlon2.png">

 ## Twitter API Limits
-* Twitter API allows us to retrieve up to last 3200 tweets of each user only.
+* Twitter API allows us to retrieve up to the latest 3200 tweets of each user only.
 * It is not allowed to send more than 900 requests to GET "/statuses/user_timeline" endpoint in 900 seconds.
 (For each key).
 Because of that, program uses more than 1 apiKey to continue downloading data without stop.
 * Also we cannot send more than 15 request to GET "/friends/ids" endpoint in 15 minutes.